AI Publishing Operational Manual

 FieldRequiredDescription

-kindYesMust be mcp-html-app
+kindYesMust be mcp-html-artifact

 versionYesMust be 1